GreenCat-777/QuickAlpine/README.md

 # How to setup.
 1. Extract the zip from the latest release]
-2. drag all three .sh files to your documents folder
+2. drag the documents folder to kindle. (if asked to merge folders select yes)

 # What to use for.